Types of RV sidewall construction

 Aluminium siding can oxidize or fade over time, but a good quality automotive wax is all that is required to extend the life of the finish.
 Especially tough on the finish are harsh conditions like that hot Arizona sun, for you snowbirds.

-The laminated or bonded process
+The laminated or bonded process in RV wall construction

 The next RV wall construction type is the laminated or bonded process, which requires more steps.
 The interior wall panel, wood or aluminium framing, polystyrene insulation and exterior wall material (which can be Filon, a plastic-and-fibreglass-combined sheeting) will all be affixed with a strong industrial adhesive and fed through a pinch roller machine at a set PSI pressure.
 There is an additional process used by some manufacturers that uses a vacuum to remove moisture and air out of the laminated material.
 With the laminated wall the manufacturer has a seamless, rigid and lightweight product.
 The exterior finish can be also color-toned on some of the higher-end trailers and motorhomes.
 The walls are installed to the roof and floor substrate using various techniques to add strength and durability to the unit.